SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Speaking of the line, you will drill a hole in the top of your tapered wooden “rod tip” and threat line into the pipe.
 Take your small washer and tie the line to it so the washer is inside the pipe and your spool of line is running through the hole on top.
 It will keep the line anchored within the kit.

-You can braid paracord over the handle of your fishing kit and you can fill the pipe with all sorts of fishing gear and maybe even a multitool!
+You can braid paracord over the handle of your survival fishing kit.
+Additionally, you can fill the pipe with all sorts of fishing gear and maybe even a multitool!